-“Love you too,” I stand.
+“Love you too.”
+I stand.
 How brave am I feeling?
 I inch towards the hallway we arrived from.
 Like the other, to the right, it’s pitch black.
-I want to lock myself in, but I’m worried if I do, it’ll trap me like the other had.
+I want to lock myself in, but I’m worried if I do, it’ll trap me like the other doors have.
 Maybe if I just pull it closed a little.

 I huddle myself into the far corner, fighting thoughts of death.
 Even though I’m terrified, I still can’t feel the adrenaline coursing through me the way it used to.
 I really have gone cold.
 I’m not even truly afraid anymore.
 Sure, I don’t want to be devoured, but of the list of ways to die up here, it’s not last.
 At least I’d seem a bit heroic.

-My eyes whip upward.
+My gaze whips upward.
 That definitely came from the hallway.
 Did one of the doors shut?
 It wouldn’t be the first time.
 I unsheathe Ace’s knife from my belt, clutching it in trembling fingers.

 That was closer.
 I bite my lip, debating between calling out to the team again or staying silent.
 Would whatever is out there hear me?
 Likely.
 I choose silence.